Olibot1107/imgfile/README.md

 ```

 ## Autorun Script
-if the png contains a file called `autorun.bat` or `autorun.sh`, it will be shown to the user and they can choose to run it or skip it.
+if the png contains a file called `autorun.bat` or `autorun.sh` or `autorun.py`, it will be shown to the user and they can choose to run it or skip it.

 ## License
 This project is licensed under the Apache License 2.0.